 You can "Save view" in order to save changes you have made to a preexisting view.
 You can "save as new view" to create a new one.

 Clicking 'Save as new view' will bring up this screen:

 Name your view and save.
 You will now see it as an option in Manage Views dropdown.

 You can take this a step further, such that your view is set as the default view each time you enter the workspace.
 Under the View dropdown, select Manage Views.

 You can click "Set as Default View" next to the view you wish to make your default.
 NOTE: You must be an admin to set a default view as it will set the view for all workspace users.

 Your current default view will be marked as such.

-There is a limit of 100 columns per view and 40 views per workspace.
+There is a limit of 100 columns per view and 40 views per form.